saucelabs/sauce-school/codelabs/Module4_Quickstart.md

 * [Carthage](https://formulae.brew.sh/formula/carthage)
 * An IDE to edit test code like [IntelliJ Community Edition](https://www.jetbrains.com/idea/download/)

+### About Appium

+Appium was built off of the Selenium library to extend testing capabilities to include things you can only do on a mobile device or application.
+With Appium you are able to do more, with capabilities like pinching and zooming the way you would on a mobile device screen, and scanning a QR code with a native mobile application.

 ### Getting It Running

 To run an app on your local machine, first install all the dependencies above and download the resources.
-If you are unfamiliar with using Appium and Android Studio to create an emulator and environment to run your tests against, use the following cheat sheet.
+If you are unfamiliar with using Appium and XCode to create an emulator and environment to run your tests against, use the following cheat sheet.

 #### Cheat Sheet